danielballan/docs/source/fresh-installation.rst

 Bluesky automatically logs basic scan information at the start of a scan.
-(All of this information is strictly a subset of what is also stored in metadatastore -- this is just a convenience.)
+(All of this information is strictly a subset of what is also stored in databroker -- this is just a convenience.)

 Back in an IPython profile startup file, add::